+A facelift or rhytidectomy is an operation that will reverse the signs of aging in the jowls, cheeks and neck region.
+This procedure repositions loose and sagging tissues.
 To understand facial rejuvenation, you first have to understand facial aging.
 Our understanding of the aging process is advancing every year.
 In fact, there is an entire body of knowledge developing in the field of anti-aging medicine.
 We now know that changes on a cellular level, senescence, give rise to all the changes we have come to associate with aging in our appearance.

 The soft tissues of the face are not the only areas to experience this degeneration, our bones are also losing volume and changing over time with effects seen in cheeks and chin accordingly.
 To manage the changes that occur with aging, there should be a comprehensive approach that addresses all of these issues.

 Underlying health and fitness, skin rejuvenation procedures, facial contour deficiencies, skin drooping, and sagging should all be addressed according to the age of the individual seeking to improve their natural appearance.